-In a welded connection there are different kinds of parameters that have to be assigned to either welded sheet metal or the created weld itself.
-Thus, we can group and put all those parameters under two elements directly under the parent subtype element.
+In a welded connection there are different kinds of parameters that shall be assigned to either welded sheet metal or the created weld itself.
+Thus, all of those parameters can be grouped and put under two elements directly under the parent subtype element.
 These are the <sheet_parameter/> and the <weld_position/>.